thomasdirven/anti-social-social-traveling/README.md

-# 2021-pieter-thomasdirven
+# Anti-Social-Social-Travelling

-2021-pieter-thomasdirven created by GitHub Classroom
+School assignment: We had to come up with our own idea for an Angular app with a .NET REST-API.

+Here is the result.
+I made a travel app, will do a video on this in the near future.

+Google API key in the commit history has been replaced so don't try stealing it ;)

-# Trip APP - Monolithic Repository
+# Anti-Social-Social-Traveling - Trip APP - Monolithic Repository

 ## Prerequisites